The Ultimate Guide to Web3!

-In the midst of these new-age web browsers, Puma is a mobile browser which is available for both Android and iOS.
-This privacy-focused browser doesn't monitor or follow your online behaviour.
-It incorporates web monetization, which makes it possible to pay the content's publisher or creator directly and prevents you from seeing advertisements.
+Puma is a mobile browser which is available for both Android and iOS.
+This privacy-focused browser doesn't monitor your online behaviour.
+It incorporates web monetization, which makes it possible to pay the content's creator directly and prevents you from seeing advertisements.
 It makes use of peer-to-peer file hosting and intends to introduce its ecosystem later.

 Just like these browsers which have their focus on decentralisation, there are various companies which focus on privacy, decentralisation, or total ownership and this is what makes them different from various tech giants working in the Web 2.0 space.
 These companies are one of the prime reasons for the growth in the Web3 ecosystem.

-Some of the most popular Web3 companies are mentioned below.
+Some of the most popular Web3 companies are:

-Would you believe if we say that there is a company which provides a platform to connect various knowledgeable workers to the world’s leading companies and that platform is built by the people themselves?
+Braintrust is a company which provides a platform to connect various knowledgeable workers to the world’s leading companies and that platform is built by the people themselves!

 This is what Braintrust is.
 Adam Jackson, Gabriel Luna-Ostaseski, and Brian Flynn established Braintrust in 2018 and it has its headquarters in San Francisco, California.

-New talent and employment have joined the network at unprecedented rates because the community of knowledge workers and contributors earns ownership and control of Braintrust through its native BTRST token for their contributions to the network and its growth.
+New talents have joined the network at unprecedented rates because the community of knowledge workers and contributors earns ownership and control of Braintrust through its native BTRST token for their contributions to the network and its growth.

 OpenSea is the first and largest marketplace for NFTs.
 OpenSea supports various products backed by a blockchain that can be used with NFTs, such as collectables, gaming items, domain names, and digital art.

-In order to investigate NFTs and connect with one another to buy and trade NFTs, people can use the open, inclusive Web3 platform known as OpenSea.
-OpenSea marketplace is itself backed by the Ethereum blockchain network and thus, it becomes one of the most trusted marketplaces available in the market.
+OpenSea marketplace is backed by the Ethereum blockchain network and thus, it becomes one of the most trusted marketplaces available in the market.

-The internet is revolutionising to Web3.0 and during this transition, the users will see major enhancements related to blockchain, and cryptocurrency payments and this version will also focus majorly on the privacy of users.
+The internet is changing and Web3 is enabling major enhancements related to blockchain, and cryptocurrency payments.
+Furthermore Web3 will also focus majorly on the privacy of users.

 Various web browsers will act as our primary support to access various DApps and websites.
 While Web3.0 looks very interesting and people are very excited to access it, one thing to be kept in mind is that the transition would not take place in a snap.
 It would take quite some time for the companies to provide various platforms which would allow us to access Web3.0 and the related DApps.